mcserep/elteiktdk/README.md

 ## Overleaf

 *Overleaf* is a free, easy to use online, collaborative LaTeX editor; similar like e.g. Google Docs, but for LateX documents.
-You can also find the latest release of this ELTE FI bachelor and master thesis template [on Overleaf](https://www.overleaf.com/latex/templates/tdk-thesis-template-elte-fi/mxnndxkmdmkd).
+You can also find the latest release of this thesis template [on Overleaf](https://www.overleaf.com/latex/templates/tdk-thesis-template-elte-fi/mxnndxkmdmkd).

 ## Required packages (without completeness)